Oh no! Your cat, who used to be such a good eater, is now ignoring their full bowl but won’t stop meowing for treats. What gives?

 4. Potential Health Issues

-Finally, your cat may not be eating properly due to an underlying health issue.
+Finally, your cat may not eat properly due to an underlying health issue.
 For instance, cats with dental problems may struggle to eat dry cat food, so they rely on soft treats instead.
-Ear infections, urinary tract infections, and digestive problems can all affect a cat’s appetite as well.
+Ear infections, urinary tract infections, and digestive problems can also affect a cat’s appetite.

 If you’re concerned that something may be wrong, always take your cat to the vet for a check-up.
 Your veterinarian can prescribe medication, adjust their diet, and provide further advice on how to get your cat back to eating a balanced meal.